New England Patriots: Interconference

+New York Giants

+While the teams had been rivals prior, the Patriots' and Giants' matchups in Super Bowl XLII and Super Bowl XLVI has greatly intensified the rivalry between the two teams, particularly between quarterbacks Tom Brady and Eli Manning. the Patriots lead the overall series 8–7.

 Championships

+Patriots fans rallying in celebration of the team's Super Bowl XXXVIII championship in front of Boston City Hall in 2004 (left).
+Patriots fans in attendance for the victory parade of Super Bowl LI on Boylston St., Boston in 2017 (right).

 Super Bowl championships

-The Super Bowl banners for the Patriots' first three league championships at Gillette Stadium.

-A Super Bowl hero, CB Malcolm Butler made one of the greatest plays in NFL history with a game-clinching interception at the goal line in Super Bowl XLIX, ensuring the Patriots' victory in the final seconds of the game.

-Deion Branch (top) and Julian Edelman (bottom) are the two Patriots wide receivers that have won the Super Bowl MVP award, each doing so in Super Bowl XXXIX and Super Bowl LIII, respectively.

 The New England Patriots have won six Super Bowls, the league championship of the NFL.
 The franchise is tied for the most all-time with the Pittsburgh Steelers.
 The team repeated as champions between the 2003 and 2004 NFL seasons, they are only among eight NFL franchises to accomplish the feat.
 Between 2001 and 2004, the Patriots became the second team in NFL history to win three Super Bowls in four years (2001, 2003, and 2004).